-The Offering

-Units offered by us

-We are offering 40,229,886 Units.
-Each Unit is comprised of one share of common stock, 0.50 of a Series A Warrant to purchase one share of common stock and 0.50 of a Series B Warrant to purchase one share of common stock.
+The Offering Units offered by us We are offering 32,000,000 Units.
+Each Unit is comprised of one share of common stock and one Series A Warrant to purchase one share of common stock.
 We are also offering to those purchasers whose purchase of Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than the initial beneficial ownership limitation, the opportunity to purchase, in lieu of any shares forming part of the Units that would result in ownership in excess of the initial beneficial ownership limitation, one "pre-funded" Series C Warrant to purchase one share of common stock.

-\$0.87 per Unit

-Common stock to be outstanding after this offering(1)

-114,634,264 shares

-Warrants offered by us:

-Offering price

-Each Unit will include 0.50 of a Series A Warrant to purchase one share of common stock and 0.50 of a Series B Warrant to purchase one share of common stock.
-Series A Warrants to purchase an aggregate of up to 20,114,943 shares will be issued in this offering.
-Series B Warrants to purchase an aggregate of up to 20,114,943 shares will be issued in this offering.
+Offering price \$0.50 per Unit Common stock to be outstanding after this offering(1) 106,404,378 shares Warrants offered by us: Each Unit will include one Series A Warrant to purchase one share of common stock.
+Series A Warrants to purchase an aggregate of up to 32,000,000 shares will be issued in this offering.
 The Series A Warrants will be exercisable immediately and will expire 42 months after their date of issuance.
-They will have an exercise price of \$1.00 per share, subject to adjustment.
+They will have an exercise price of \$0.60 per share, subject to adjustment.
 The exercise price and number of shares of common stock issuable on the exercise of the Series A Warrants shall be subject to adjustment upon the issuance of any shares of common stock or securities convertible into shares of common stock below the then-existing exercise price, with certain exceptions, and in the event of any stock split, reverse stock split, recapitalization, reorganization or similar transaction.

-The Series B Warrants will be exercisable as of the 45th day after their date of issuance and will expire 12 months after their date of issuance.
-They will have an exercise price of \$1.09 per share, subject to adjustment.
-The exercise price and number of shares of common stock issuable on the exercise of the Series B Warrants shall be subject to adjustment upon the issuance of any shares of common stock or securities convertible into shares of common stock below the then-existing exercise price, with certain exceptions, and in the event of any stock split, reverse stock split, recapitalization, reorganization or similar transaction.
-Additionally, commencing on the 45th day following the issuance of the Series B Warrants, a holder may, in its sole discretion, in lieu of making a cash payment to exercise, elect to receive shares in an Alternate Cashless Exercise, as described further in "Description of the Units-Series B Warrants."

-Use of proceeds

-Risk factors

 The Series C Warrants will be exercisable immediately, subject to certain limitations, and will expire five years after their date of issuance.
-They will have an exercise price of \$0.87 per share, which is the same price at which the Units are being offered and sold.
+They will have an exercise price of \$0.50 per share, which is the same price at which the Units are being offered and sold.
 The Series C Warrants do not include any price-based antidilution or other adjustment mechanism, other than customary adjustment provisions in the event of share splits, stock dividends and distributions, share recapitalizations, pro rata distributions of securities and purchase rights and other similar events.
-The exercise price of \$0.87 per share will be pre-paid in its entirety upon issuance of the Series C Warrants and, consequently, no additional payment or other consideration will be required to be made to the Company by the holder upon exercise.
+The exercise price of \$0.50 per share will be pre-paid in its entirety upon issuance of the Series C Warrants and, consequently, no additional payment or other consideration will be required to be made to the Company by the holder upon exercise.
+This prospectus supplement also relates to the offering of the shares of common stock issuable